AxisCommunications/backstage-plugins/plugins/jira-dashboard/api-report.md

 /// <reference types="react" />

 import { BackstagePlugin } from '@backstage/core-plugin-api';
+import { BottomLinkProps } from '@backstage/core-components';
 import { Entity } from '@backstage/catalog-model';
+import { Issue } from '@axis-backstage/plugin-jira-dashboard-common';
+import { JiraResponse } from '@axis-backstage/plugin-jira-dashboard-common';
 import { JSX as JSX_2 } from 'react';
 import { RouteRef } from '@backstage/core-plugin-api';